Dynamic Curing and Network Design in SIS Epidemic Processes: Introduction

 For the network design, algorithms have been proposed for various epidemic models.
 For SI models, a $O(\log^2n)$-approximation algorithm is proposed by~\cite{ST04} to find the minimum weight of edges such that a given number of vertices are separated from the initially infected nodes by removing these edges.
-Constant factor bi-criteria algorithms for this problem are later given by~\cite{HKPS05,EGAMSTW04}.
-Two modified problems considering demographic and individual fairness are investigated recently in~\cite{DSTV22}.
-For the independent cascade susceptible-infected-removed (IC-SIR) model, recent studies~\citep{YSPJ20,BDSTV19} show approximations to minimize the expected number of infections by deleting edges, under various assumptions about the underlying graph.
-For the SIS model, \cite{SAPVK15} provides approximation algorithms for spectral radius reduction problems by edge or node deletion.
+Constant factor bi-criteria algorithms for this problem are later given by~\citet*{HKPS05,EGAMSTW04}.
+Two modified problems considering demographic and individual fairness are investigated recently in~\citet*{DSTV22}.
+For the independent cascade susceptible-infected-removed (IC-SIR) model, recent studies by~\citet*{YSPJ20,BDSTV19} show approximations to minimize the expected number of infections by deleting edges, under various assumptions about the underlying graph.
+For the SIS model, \citet*{SAPVK15} provides approximation algorithms for spectral radius reduction problems by edge or node deletion.

 Our paper is developed based on the dynamic curing policy in~\cite{DOT14}.
 The CURE policy provides insights into curing rate allocation.
 However, it can be improved in various aspects.
 First of all, as mentioned by~\cite{DOT14}, computing the impedance is {\bf{NP}}-hard.
 Therefore efficient approximation algorithms are needed.
-Fairness of curing orders has to be considered by public health decisions.
+Secondly, fairness of curing policies is considered a major factor in public health decision-making, which may be compromised by an algorithm with minimum resource consumption.
+Recently, \cite{DSTV22} studied fair graph cuts for disaster containment.
+The disaster model considered in \cite{DSTV22} is equivalent to a susceptible-infected (SI) epidemic model.
+In this paper, we study fair curing algorithms in a stochastic SIS model.
 Moreover, the impedance of an infected set can be greater than the curing capability.
 When the impedance is large, the policy sets a waiting period.
-We address this issue by allowing a controller to modify network connections.
+We address the first two issues by designing computationally efficient curing algorithms under resources and fairness constraints, and the last issue by allowing a controller to modify network connections.